 Spectrophotometer Price Points

-Double beam spectrophotometers compare the light intensity of the spectrum from a sample to a reference beam.
-Applications that require stability, speed, and automation rely on double beam spectrophotometers and are expensive.
-These typically have similar or better precision than single beam spectrophotometers.
+Double-beam spectrophotometers compare the light intensity of the spectrum from a sample to a reference beam.
+Applications requiring stability, speed, and automation rely on double-beam spectrophotometers, which are expensive.
+These typically have similar or better precision than single-beam spectrophotometers.

 Laws of Spectrophotometry

-Besides the wavelength of light, the absorbance of a spectrophotometer is influenced by the amount of a compound in a solution, as well as the size of the cuvette.
-Two laws define these two aspects: Beer’s Law and Lambert’s Law.
+Besides the wavelength of light, the absorbance of a spectrophotometer is influenced by the amount of a compound in a solution and the size of the cuvette.
+Two laws define these aspects: Beer’s Law and Lambert’s Law.
 These laws are considered the principles of spectrophotometry.

 Figure 5: “Transmittance (illustrated by Heesung Shim).”
 (Image credits: https://chem.libretexts.org/Bookshelves/Physical_and_Theoretical_Chemistry_Textbook_Maps/Supplemental_Modules_(Physical_and_Theoretical_Chemistry)/Kinetics/02%3A_Reaction_Rates/2.01%3A_Experimental_Determination_of_Kinetics/2.1.05%3A_Spectrophotometry)

-Lambert’s Law states that there is a direct but non-linear relationship between the length of the light path through the cuvette/sample (l) and the intensity of light transmitted, as shown in Figure 5.
-Io is the intensity of light before it enters the sample, and It is the intensity of light after it has passed through the sample.
+Lambert’s Law states a direct but non-linear relationship exists between the length of the light path through the cuvette/sample (l) and the intensity of light transmitted, as shown in Figure 5.
+It is the intensity of light before it enters the sample, and It is the intensity of light after it has passed through the sample.

 So Transmittance (T) = It / Io

-Beer’s law states that the light absorbance depends on solute concentration (c).
+Beer’s law states that light absorbance depends on solute concentration (c).

-The combination of the two laws called the Beer-Lambert Law states that absorbance depends on solute concentration (c), its molar absorptivity or absorption coefficient (ϵ), and length of light path (l).
+The combination of the two laws, called the Beer-Lambert Law, states that absorbance depends on solute concentration (c), it’s molar absorptivity or absorption coefficient (ϵ), and the length of light path (l).

 So, Absorbance (A) = ϵlc